 Alternatively, if a U.S. Holder, at the close of its taxable year, owns shares in a PFIC that are treated as marketable stock, the U.S. Holder may make a mark-to-market election with respect to such shares for such taxable year.
 If the U.S. holder makes a valid mark-to-market election for the first taxable year of the U.S. Holder in which the U.S. Holder holds (or is deemed to hold) ordinary shares in us and for which we are determined to be a PFIC, such U.S. Holder generally will not be subject to the PFIC rules described above in respect to its ordinary shares.
-Instead, in general, the U.S. Holder will include as ordinary shares.
+Instead, in general, the U.S. Holder will include as ordinary income each year the excess, if any, of the fair market value of its ordinary shares at the end of its taxable year over its adjusted basis in its ordinary shares.
 These amounts of ordinary income would not be eligible for the favorable tax rates applicable to qualified dividend income or long-term capital gains.
-The U.S. Holder also will be allowed to take an ordinary loss in respect of the excess, if any, of its adjusted basis in its ordinary shares over the fair market value of its taxable year (but only to the extent of the net amount of previously included income as a result of the mark-to-market election).
+The U.S. Holder also will be allowed to take an ordinary loss in respect of the excess, if any, of its adjusted basis in its ordinary shares over the fair market value of its ordinary shares at the end of its taxable year (but only to the extent of the net amount of previously included income as a result of the mark-to-market election).
 The U.S. Holder's basis in its ordinary shares will be adjusted to reflect any such income or loss amounts, and any further gain recognized on a sale or other taxable disposition of its ordinary shares will be treated as ordinary income.
 Currently, a mark-to-market election may not be made with respect to warrants.